 Now, let’s work on the root flag.

 As we saw in the screenshot above that we the peda and backup folder too.
-We tried working around it but nothing useful seems to come up.
+We have tried working around it but nothing useful seems to come up.
 On running the executable backup we saw that it prints the shadow file with user hashes.
 So we ran the strings command and found that it does contain command “cat /etc/shadow”

 echo "/bin/sh" > cat